leocadiotine/Dumbledroid/README.md

     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />

-The `WRITE_EXTERNAL_STORAGE` is optional and is needed for the disk cache.
+The `WRITE_EXTERNAL_STORAGE` is optional and is used by the disk cache.

 ###Step 3: Write your classes
 You'll need to write your classes that correspond to your JSON or XML document.